Cf. the Railway Regulations, Chs. 8 and 9.

 A description of the solution in which the applicant thinks the dispute resolution process ought to conclude:

 The complaint is submitted to Bane NOR, Customers and Services, Timetable, which distributes copies of the complaint to all other applicants.
-The complaint is submitted by email to firstname.lastname@example.org
+The complaint is sent by email to firstname.lastname@example.org

 Bane NOR evaluates the complaint and any responses and makes its decision on the basis of guidelines specified in laws, regulations and the Network Statement, as well as the substance of the complaint and responses.